Saudi Arabia: Prehistory

 There is evidence that human habitation in the Arabian Peninsula dates back to about 125,000 years ago.
 A 2011 study found that the first modern humans to spread east across Asia left Africa about 75,000 years ago across the Bab-el-Mandeb connecting the Horn of Africa and Arabia.
-The Arabian peninsula is regarded as a central figure in the understanding of hominin evolution and dispersals.
+The Arabian Peninsula is regarded as central to the understanding of evolution and dispersals of humanity.
 Arabia underwent an extreme environmental fluctuation in the Quaternary that led to profound evolutionary and demographic changes.
 Arabia has a rich Lower Paleolithic record, and the quantity of Oldowan-like sites in the region indicate a significant role that Arabia had played in the early hominin colonization of Eurasia.

-In the Neolithic period, prominent cultures such as Al-Magar, whose centre lay in modern-day southwestern Najd flourished.
+In the Neolithic period, prominent cultures such as Al-Magar, whose centre lay in modern-day southwestern Najd, flourished.
 Al-Magar could be considered a "Neolithic Revolution" in human knowledge and handicraft skills.
-The culture is characterized as being one of the world's first to involve the widespread domestication of animals, particularly the horse, during the Neolithic period.
-Aside from horses, animals such as sheep, goats, dogs, in particular of the Saluki breed, ostriches, falcons and fish were discovered in the form of stone statues and rock engravings.
+The culture is characterized as being one of the world's first to involve the widespread domestication of animals, particularly the horse.
 Al-Magar statues were made from local stone, and it seems that the statues were fixed in a central building that might have had a significant role in the social and religious life of the inhabitants.